 Half Moon Bay hosts a famous annual pumpkin festival worthy of an autumn visit.
 No matter the season though, you’re in for a welcoming laid-back experience in Half Moon Bay.

-Fun Things to in Half Moon Bay With Kids
+Best Things to do in Half Moon Bay

 Surfing and fishing are the centers of the universe at Pillar Point Harbor.
 The fish markets are frequented by locals and the best surfers from around the world descend on the area annually to ride the massive waves at the Mavericks Invitational.